-Our Better Conversations Every Day program is a 1-day experience that provides coaching skills across your entire organization.
-Micro-learning assets, workshop kits, and evaluation tools are available to sustain the learning.
+- Our Better Conversations Every Day ™ program is a 1-day experience that helps you develop coaching skills and build a coaching culture across your entire organization.
+It is available in CCL-delivered versions or a scalable, licensed train-the-trainer model.

-Our Lead-It-Yourself Workshop Kits let your HR professionals or experienced team leaders scale up leadership development in simple, pre-packaged modules.
+- Our Lead-It-Yourself Workshop Kits enables HR professionals on your team or experienced team leaders scale up leadership development in simple, pre-packaged modules on a variety of topics.
 That means we send you everything you need, then you deliver our proven, world-respected content.

 Learning is a process, so take another look at ways your HR team can support and extend learning into day-to-day work.
-Technology such as e-courses, apps, social learning tools should all be considered.
+Consider technology such as e-courses, apps, and social learning tools.

 But you’ll also want to create the internal connections and support that fuel learning.
 Different types of learning networks help employees apply and integrate new ideas and practices.

-Accountability partners, at-work learning partners, mentors, and managers can all play a part.
-Our 3x3x3 model for learning transfer helps HR leaders map out the elements to factor into leadership development efforts, including many that are in your hands.
+- Accountability partners, at-work learning partners, mentors, and managers all play a role.
+Our 3x3x3 model for learning transfer helps HR leaders map out the elements that factor into leadership development efforts, including many that are already in your hands.